matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.md

 ### Pop-ups and the return of pop-ups

-I remember many years ago every time you were done browsing the web you would close your browser and then you would have to also close anywhere from 3-10 ad windows as well.
+I remember many years ago every time you were done browsing the web you would close your browser and then you would have to also close anywhere from 3 to 10 ad windows as well.

 Or you would visit a site and immediately you would be bombarded by pop-ups.
 Closing those windows would spawn new pop-up windows.